14 FAKTS INTERVIEW WITHMALIN LINNÉA

 Q: Please introduce yourself

-I’m Malin Linnéa - a Swedish DJ and curator of Lúcido, a music series focused on old school house music.
-We try to do at least some of our events earlier hours and in venues outside the typical club format to offer an alternative to so many late night club experiences that are already out there.
+I’m Malin Linnéa - a Swedish DJ, music producer and curator of Lúcido, a music series mainly focused on curated, high quality events that prioritize sound and atmosphere.
+We try to do at least some of our events earlier hours and in venues outside the typical club format to offer an alternative to so many great late night club experiences that are already out there.

 Q: One person you'd dream to have a coffee with?

-David Mancuso, for his perspective on how dance music culture was shaped in its early days or a fashion figure like John Galliano to hear about the fashion scene in the 90s.
+David Mancuso from the Loft, for his perspective on how dance music culture was shaped in its early days or a fashion figure like Gianni Versace to hear about Miami in the 90s.
+I guess both are no longer here so for someone alive today I would say Jimmy Iovine.

 Q: If you could have any superpower, what would it be and why?

-I guess most DJs will say teleportation!
-It would make the constant travel that comes with our job much easier, and more importantly, it would allow me to spend more time with my family in Stockholm.
+I guess most touring artists will say teleportation!
+It would make the constant travel that comes with the job so much easier, and more importantly, it would allow me to spend more time with my family in Stockholm anytime I wanted.

 Q: If you would have been given the chance to do a film score, what movie would you choose and why?